IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 ```
 {: .small-margin}

-This fills the comment with its content, after sanitizing it with `formatHTMLStr();`{: .language-javascript}.
+This fills the comment with its content, after sanitizing the values it with `formatHTMLStr();`{: .language-javascript}.
-{: .small-text}

 ```javascript
 currentText += "\t\t<h6><a href=\"#comment-form-element\" onclick=\"replyTo('"+formatIDStr(JSONArr[i].id)+"');\">Reply</a></h6>\n";
 ```
 {: .small-margin #replyTo-html-markup}

-This line is used to set up the reply link.
-It creates an event listener on the link that will fill the `<input>`{: .language-html}
+This line is used to set up the [reply link](#replying-comments).
+It creates an event listener on the link that will
-of the `parent` field with the comment ID of the comment we want to reply to.
+fill the `<input>`{: .language-html} of the `parent` field with the comment ID of the comment we want to reply to.
-{: .small-text}

 ```javascript
 if(JSONArr[i].reply){